ach968/madhacks-2024/README.md

-# Statistics Driven Poker Simulation Tool
+# Statistics-Driven Poker Simulation Tool

-Data-driven poker tool using Monte-Carlo simulation of game outcomes.

-## Idea
+A data-driven poker tool that utilizes Monte Carlo simulations to predict game outcomes and suggest optimal play strategies.

+# Overview
-We modeled each game state as a binomial distribution that can be approximated through a normal distribution due to a large number of trials.
-We compared the player's hand to each of the opponents' hands in relation to the current board in order to determine wins, and calculated the mean and standard deviation.
-We sent this data to the frontend to be plotted.
+This tool models poker game states as binomial distributions, approximated through normal distributions due to a high number of trials.
+It compares a player’s hand against opponents’ hands, factoring in the current board, to determine winning hands.
+The calculated mean and standard deviation for these outcomes are sent to the frontend for visualization.

-## AI Model
+# AI Model

-We constructed a data-driven neural network using PyTorch in order to predict the optimal amount to raise (or whether to check/fold) for each game state.
-The basic concept is as follows: based on a risk tolerance factor specified by the player, (1 being very open to taking risks and 0 being very conservative) and its calculated win percentage, the network guesses how much to raise.
-The higher the risk tolerance factor, the less it is punished for raising a lot on a loss, but more for checking or raising very little on a win.
-We wanted to model this with a genetic algorithm based on the entire game state instead of just the win percentage, but with only 24 hours, this proved difficult.
+An AI-driven neural network, built with PyTorch, predicts the optimal betting strategy for each game state—raising, checking, or folding—based on a player's specified risk tolerance.
+This risk factor (1 for high-risk tolerance, 0 for highly conservative play) influences the model’s approach: a higher risk tolerance encourages the network to be more lenient with aggressive bets that might result in a loss, while penalizing minimal bets on likely wins.
+While we considered using a genetic algorithm to evaluate game states beyond just win percentages, time constraints limited us to a simpler model.

-## Stack
+# Tech Stack

-We used Python and Flask for the backend and Vite, JavaScript, and React for the frontend.
-There was no database involved.
-We hosted the frontend on Vercel and the backend on Heroku.
+- Backend: Python with Flask
+- Frontend: JavaScript and React, built with Vite
+- Hosting: Frontend on Vercel, Backend on Heroku
+- Data Visualization: Dynamic plotting on the frontend, leveraging statistical outputs from the backend simulations
+- Note: No database was used for this project.

-## Challenges
+# Challenges

-Our main challenge was computing power.
-Since we didn't have access to a GPU on the backend, parallelizing the simulations wasn't possible, so we had to settle for longer computing times and a smaller number of simulations.
+The main hurdle was limited computing power.
+Without a GPU on the backend, parallelizing simulations was not feasible.
+We compensated by running fewer simulations, which extended processing times but allowed us to gather meaningful data within our constraints.